Jamar-Manning/tfrrs-scraper/README.md

 Data goes back to 2012 as earlier seasons are excluded due to inconsistent formatting.

 Relay events are excluded therefore, individual performances only.
-Names not stored in Last, First format are kept as a full string in the athlete column.